 IRC teams and partners currently reach more than 1,184,492 people in Uganda with lifesaving support.
 Through 2020, our work will focus on the following areas:

 People should be protected from illness and receive medical treatment when they need it.
-The IRC will continue to use proven strategies -- such as recruiting and training community health workers -- to reach even more people with healthcare.
-We will continue ensure that women and adolescent girls are protected from and treated for complications of pregnancy and childbirth.
+The IRC will work to ensure that women and adolescent girls are protected from and treated for complications of pregnancy and childbirth.
 We will help ensure that children are protected from and treated for diseases such as pneumonia and malaria.

 People should have the means to meet basic needs; they should have opportunities to earn an income and build their assets.
-With poverty levels still high in Uganda, the IRC will support communities by providing business skills and start-up grants.
-We will also focus on creating job and career opportunities for women, and helping them address money management issues at home.
+Towards this outcome, the IRC will provide cash, business skills development, start-up grants and income generation support to ensure people have the skills, tools and opportunities to earn income and become self-reliant.

 Download the IRC's Uganda strategy action plan to learn more about our program priorities through 2020.